GS-Anim-small

 Omar became the Caliph then.
 He was a general, and he was the person who started the conquest for the Arabs.
 He attacked Persia, Byzantine, and the Roman Empire.

-Both the Persian Empire and the Roman Empire had been at each other’s throats for hundreds of years.
+Both the Persian Empire and the Roman Empire had been at each others throats for hundreds of years.
 By this time they were both exhausted from the many wars they had with one another.
-So the Arabs didn’t have any opposition.
+So the Arabs didnt have any opposition.
 They just ran over Persia and Byzantine, and went to Egypt and North Africa.
 In one hundred years they had conquered almost three fourths of the then known world.

 That is another miracle, but as we said, it was prophesied that Islam would conquer the earth with the sword.
 That is exactly what Islam did.
-And, it would convert one third of the earth.
+And, it would convert one fourth of the earth.

 When Omar was the Caliph, he created a body, a council of the tribes.
 The council of the tribes was supposed to choose the new successor, the new Caliph.